nrs-org/novelslop/content/vol_01/chap_06.typ

   During that time, Uta and Mikoto had traded eye contact a couple of times.
-Uta gave something like "Wait, did I do something wrong?", which was answered by a gaze that communicated "I don't know, what should we do?", followed by a "I don't know" gaze from Uta, disappointed with her friend's uselessness in these kinds of tricky social situations.
+Uta gave something like "Wait, did I do something wrong?", which was answered by a gaze that communicated "I don't know.
+What should we do?", followed by a "I don't know" gaze from Uta, disappointed with her friend's uselessness in these kinds of tricky social situations.